zuri-training/Team-109-__-Excel_comp/README.md

 run `cd Backend`
 create a virtual environment(call it env) activate your virtual environment
-To install all dependencies: run 'pip install - requirement.txt'
+To install all dependencies: run 'pip install -r requirement.txt' start the backend with "python manage.py runsever 8000